pangyuteng/ghettogex/scratch/psycopg2-memory-leak-issue/README.md

 --
 TODO:

-[o] bump up tastytrade version
-    run on monday 2025-06-21 with below in during trading hour above is not systematic, you should make alterations one at a time...

-    if above setup still have memory leak, downgrade tastytrtade to confirm increased event was caused the trigger for memory leak but likley not the root cause.
+[x]  old NOTE if above setup still have memory leak, downgrade tastytrtade to confirm
+    increased event was caused the trigger for memory leak but likley not the root cause.

+    tastytrade==9.9 have memory leak in prod

+    2hr about 5GB RAM increase.

+[ ] bump up tastytrade==10.2.3, just want to observe order flow.